kapils-repos/architecture-center/docs/6.4/talend-components/metadata-repository.md

 Read the [Why Git and not Subversion?](#Why-Git-and-not-Subversion) section to understand why Talend recommends using Git over Subversion.

-We recommend you to store several projects per repository, simply in order not to have too many repositories to deal with.
-However you can choose to store only one project per Git or SVN repository, if you prefer so.

 ## GIT
 Git was added to Talend fromm  v6.1 and it follows the same workflow as SVN – no advanced GIT functions supported.
 From 6.2 onwards provides a full GIT workflow (GIT local mode, GIT merge) – making it the preferred choice over SVN.
 Gitflow and Feature Branch workflows supported along with Tagging and branching as part of SDLC.